oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 #### Upgrade the operator

-To upgrade the operator to a newer version, use the `helm upgrade` command:
+To upgrade the operator, use the `helm upgrade` command.
+When upgrading the operator, the `helm upgrade` command requires that you supply a new Helm chart and image.
+For example:

 ```
 $ helm upgrade \
   --reuse-values \
-  --set image=oracle/weblogic-kubernetes-operator:3.0.0-rc1 \
+  --set image=oracle/weblogic-kubernetes-operator:x.x.x \
   --namespace weblogic-operator-namespace \
   --wait \
   weblogic-operator \